ShichaoSun/metaphor/README.md

 # BiLSTM-Based Models for Metaphor Detection

-This repository is the [Lasagne](http://lasagne.readthedocs.io/en/latest/index.html) implementation for hte network presented in:
+This repository is the [Lasagne](http://lasagne.readthedocs.io/en/latest/index.html) implementation for the network presented in:

 > Shichao Sun and Zhipeng Xie,
 > [BiLSTM-Based Models for Metaphor Detection](https://link.springer.com/chapter/10.1007/978-3-319-73618-1_36)